-The Educational Foundation administers a scholarship endowment fund according to the following provisions:
+The Educational Foundation administers a scholarship endowment according to the following provisions:

 - When the endowment principal reaches the minimum specified amount and has matured for one year, it will be activated and the awarding process will begin.
-If the endowment fund does not reach at least the agreed goal within a three year period, the Foundation may choose either to extend the preactivation period or to award scholarships based on the existing balance of the fund.
+If the endowment fund does not reach the agreed goal within a three year period, the Foundation may choose to extend the pre-activation period or to award scholarships based on the existing balance of the fund.

 - The Foundation’s spending policy for annual award once the fund has matured is three - five percent, based on a three-year moving market value of each endowment.
-This policy enables the Foundation to provide greater support and protect the economic value of each endowment.
+This policy enables the Foundation to provide greater support and protect the economic value of each fund.

-Investment of the corpus of each endowment shall be handled in accordance with Foundation investment policies, with the goal of achieving maximum earnings for each fund.
+- Investment of the corpus of each endowment shall be handled in accordance with Foundation investment policies, with the goal of achieving maximum earnings for each fund.
 Written records of the performance of each endowment are kept in the Foundation Office, and reports will be sent annually to the founding donor or their designee.

 Scholarship Selection and Recognition